department-of-veterans-affairs/vtk/README.md

 Teams developing for vets-api should create their code as a module.
 This allows for the separation and easy identification of different projects.
 To scaffold a directory structure for your module, first cd into the vets-api directory, then enter the command below, substituting the name of your module for `<module name>`.
 This will build out a directory structure and create necessary files in the `modules/` directory.

     $ vtk module add <module name>

+### Help

+For helpful information about commands and subcommands run the following:

+    $ vtk --help